hannahdesmond/mastery-curriculum/chapter8/README.md

 hash = { String.new("first item") => 1, 44.2 => 2, Object.new => 3 }
 ```

-Most commonly, we'll use strings:
+Commonly, we'll use strings:

 ```eval-ruby
 favourite_things = { "sport" => "tennis", "food" => "chunky bacon" }
 ```

 This is because, like arrays, we often want to read the data.
-String keys provide us with an easy way to read this data:
+String keys provide us with an easy, clearly-named way to read this data:

 ```eval-ruby
 favourite_things = { "sport" => "tennis", "food" => "chunky bacon" }